Academy for Future Teachers

 Best of all — high school students will teach real students every week!
 Real middle school and pre-K students give students essential real-world feedback that helps these future educators spotlight the professional and academic skills they need while deciding what goals are right for them.

-If you will be a sophomore, junior, or senior in spring 2022 and are considering teaching or a STEM career, complete the short Student Form below, and we will send you AFT’23 information next spring.
+Will you be a freshman, sophomore, junior or senior in fall 2024 and are considering teaching or a STEM career, complete the application below to join AFT 2024!

 What is AFT All About?

 - Generous stipends for participation

 - Classes 8:00 a.m. to 1 p.m. daily

 - How one’s style affects students and co-workers